-New 'How to rent' guide expected in October
+New 'How to rent' guide issued to share with tenants

-With an update to the 'How to rent' guide expected in October 2023, here's why it's so important to your agency's and your landlords' lettings processes.
+The 'How to rent' guide has been updated in October 2023.
+Here's why it's so important to your agency's and your landlords' lettings processes.

-On 2 October 2023, the government is expected to update its How to rent guide.
-The update will cover the new Housing Loss Prevention Advice Service, which offers tenants legal advice on housing and possessions.
+On 2 October 2023, the government updated its How to rent guide.
+The updated version covers the new Housing Loss Prevention Advice Service, which offers tenants legal advice on housing and possessions.

 The How to rent guide is designed to explain to tenants everything that they need to know about the private renting experience.
 Serving the guide to tenants is a key part of the lettings process - and it's essential to get it right, to stay compliant.